The idea originally was to fill a void for these players, who were barred from competing in Bristol Intermediate Grand Prix events.

 The criteria for "fast-tracking" players straight into the Premier League, i.e. by-passing the Conference by virtue of outside rankings, changed in 2005, when the threshold for BIBA ranking scores was increased from 1500 to 1550, and simultaneously an identical requirement for Gammonitis ranking scores was introduced.

-And for 2010, any player on the current World Backgammon Giants list wishing to enter the Premier League for the first time is eligible for fast-tracking directly into Premier One.
+And for 2010, any player on the current World Backgammon Giants list wishing to enter the Premier League for the first time was eligible for fast-tracking directly into Premier One.
 This process takes place independently of the usual splits between divisions, in that such a player would be added to Premier One after the usual criteria are applied, thus increasing the size of Premier One by one player for one season only.
 So any Premier One qualifier is still guaranteed his/her place, and any player qualifying by default by the usual criteria would also still be admitted.